tim-hardcastle/Pipefish/README.md

 Type conversion has been supplied for some types and can be user-implemented for others.
 Built-in convertors include `string`, which can operate on int and float types, `float` and `int`, which will convert strings or one another to the respective type, and `bool`, which is defined for integers (`false` if `0`), and strings, maps, lists, and sets (`false` if length is `0`).

 `tuple` will have no effect on a tuple, and will convert anything else to *a tuple of arity 1*.
-If instead you wish to spread the elements of a set or list into a tuple, use the spread operator.
+If instead you wish to convert the elements of a set or list into a tuple with the same elements, use the `tuplify` operator.

 ```
 #6 → "2" + string 2